RAW CHEF LEVEL ONE

 Feast One, Level 1 takes place in a professional permanent raw culinary production kitchen, not a pop up raw food school or training kitchen.
 You can get to see how it runs and how it’s set up.
 This may give you some ideas on how to establish your own.

-Over the four days, you be will be shown how to make a range of different dishes and you will learn about the ingredients – not just recipes.
-This gives you freedom in the kitchen and the ability to open the fridge and have choice about what to make when you get home.
+Over the four days, you be will be shown how to make a range of different dishes and you will learn about how the components work together – not just recipes.
+This gives you freedom in the kitchen and the ability to make substitutions if you wish so you can start creating dishes at home.

-There will be emphasis on plating techniques and how to make your food look attractive.
-We eat with our eyes too, don’t we?
+There will be emphasis on the principle of plating techniques and how to make your food look attractive.

-You will make lots of delicious raw snacks and treats to take home to help you on your raw food journey after the training.
+You will make delicious raw snacks and treats to take home to help you on your raw food journey after the training.

 You leave with a Raw Chef Level 1 Certification, approved by the Vegetarian Society, UK.